stallman-j/ekonomR/vignettes/basic-regression.md

 # Re-running the regression setup

-I'm going to do something that might seem a little weird and convoluted now, but that's going to make adjustment later simpler.

-I'm going to group together the outcome and regressor variables for each regression.

-I'm using a `list` because lists can hold objects of different sizes.
+Rather than manually writing the regression equations, let's put the outcome and regression variables into lists.
 I've also changed the order of equations (mostly for aesthetic purposes in the final table).

 ``` r